Rakhilukky/ETAAI/README.md

-# ETAAI
+# EleTina Advance Artificial Intelligence (ETAAI)
-EleTina Advance Artificial Intelligence.
-A first Advance AI for HTTP Attacks
+a First Advance AI tool for HTTP Attacks and Bypassing Security faster and better than human.